 2. the amount of the MassHealth claim remaining after deducting the amount waived from the total value of the MassHealth claim.

 (d) Example 1.
 The value of the estate is $400,000 and the MassHealth claim is $60,000.
 There are two heirs who qualify for the waiver, each with an interest in the estate of $50,000 or greater.
 There are also two heirs who do not qualify.
 In this example, the waived amount is $100,000 (50,000 + 50,000).
-After deducting the $100,000 waived amount from the estate there is $300,000 left in the estate, but after deducting the $100,000 waived amount from the $60,000 MassHealth claim there is nothing left in the MassHealth claim.
+After deducting the $100,000 waived amount from the estate, there is $300,000 left in the estate, but after deducting the $100,000 waived amount from the $60,000 MassHealth claim, there is nothing left in the MassHealth claim.
 The result is no estate recovery.

 (e) Example 2.
 The value of the estate is $350,000 and the MassHealth claim is $500,000.
 There are two qualifying heirs, each with an interest in the estate of $50,000 or greater.
-There are also two non-qualifying heirs.
+There are also two nonqualifying heirs.
 In this example, the waived amount is $100,000 (50,000 + 50,000).
-After deducting the $100,000 waived amount from the estate there is $250,000 left in the estate, and after deducting the $100,000 waived amount from the $500,000 MassHealth claim there is $400,000 remaining in the MassHealth claim.
+After deducting the $100,000 waived amount from the estate, there is $250,000 left in the estate, and after deducting the $100,000 waived amount from the $500,000 MassHealth claim, there is $400,000 remaining in the MassHealth claim.
 In this example, MassHealth would recover $250,000, since it is less than $400,000.

-(E) Outstanding Claims.
+(E) Outstanding Claims

-(1) For claims presented between April 1, 1995, and November 15, 2003, that are still outstanding, recovery will be waived if all requirements under the then-existing MassHealth regulations were met.
+(1) For claims presented between April 1, 1995 and November 15, 2003, that are still outstanding, recovery will be waived if all requirements under the then-existing MassHealth regulations were met.

 (2) For claims presented before April 1, 1995, a waiver for hardship did not exist.

-(F) Fair-market Value and Equity Value.
-If there will be insufficient proceeds from the sale or transfer of the property to satisfy the MassHealth agency’s claim in full from a property on which MassHealth has recorded a lien, the fair-market value and equity value of all real property that is part of the deceased member’s probate estate must be verified prior to the sale or transfer of said property.
+(F) Fair Market Value and Equity Value.
+If there will be insufficient proceeds from the sale or transfer of the property to satisfy the MassHealth agency’s claim in full from a property on which MassHealth has recorded a lien, the fair market value and equity value of all real property that is part of the deceased member’s probate estate must be verified prior to the sale or transfer of said property.

-(1) The personal representative or public administrator of the probate estate must verify the fair-market value by sending to the MassHealth agency a copy of the most recent tax bill or the property tax assessment that was most recently issued by the taxing jurisdiction, provided that this assessment is not one of the following:
+(1) The personal representative or public administrator of the probate estate must verify the fair market value by sending to the MassHealth agency a copy of the most recent tax bill or the property tax assessment that was most recently issued by the taxing jurisdiction, provided that this assessment is not one of the following:

 (a) a special-purpose tax assessment;